julioalex-rezende/ccf-app-samples/GET_STARTED.md

 ## Network Governance: Adding users
 Users are directly interact with the application running in CCF.
 Their public identity should be voted in by members before they are allowed to issue requests.

 Once a CCF network is successfully started and an acceptable number of nodes have joined, members should vote to open the network to Users.
-First, the identities of trusted users should be generated,see [Generating Member Keys and Certificates](https://microsoft.github.io/CCF/main/governance/adding_member.html#generating-member-keys-and-certificates)
+First, the identities of trusted users should be generated,see [Generating Member Keys and Certificates](https://microsoft.github.io/CCF/main/governance/adding_member.html#generating-member-keys-and-certificates) and [Adding Users docs](https://microsoft.github.io/CCF/main/governance/open_network.html)

 ### New user proposal
 ```json